 "Care is not enough on its own.
 We have to ask the fundamental question what gives you a good life.

 "That's about companionship, friendship, neighbourliness.
-As our extended families have dispersed across the country and sometimes well beyond, inadvertently we have ended up with very many people living very lonely lives."'Looking out'
+As our extended families have dispersed across the country and sometimes well beyond, inadvertently we have ended up with very many people living very lonely lives."

 Greater "collaboration" was needed between the state and voluntary bodies in the future, he added, and Neighbourhood Watch could play a valuable role in supplementing support the former.